huggingface/transformers/tests/mixed_int8/README.md

 ## Library requirements

-+ `transformers==4.22.0.dev`
++ `transformers>=4.22.0`
-+ `accelerate==0.12.0`
++ `accelerate>=0.12.0`
 + `0.31.8>=bitsandbytes>=0.31.5`.
 ## Hardware requirements

 I am using a setup of 2 GPUs that are NVIDIA-Tesla T4 15GB - `younes-testing-multi-gpu` on GCP.
 To run successfully `bitsandbytes` you would need a 8-bit core tensor supported GPU.
 Note that Ampere architectures should be supported.
-Here is an exhaustive list of the supported GPU types at the time of writing:
+Here is an exhaustive list of the supported GPU types at the time of this writing:

 - RTX 20s & RTX 30s
 - A40-A100